- About Ridley

 Speaker: Dr Michael Theophilos

-The Leon Morris Lecture is an annual lecture in New Testament studies in memory of former principal Leon Morris.
+The Leon Morris Lecture is an annual lecture in New Testament studies in memory of Leon Morris, the fifth principal of Ridley College and world-class New Testament scholar.

 Dr Michael P. Theophilos is senior lecturer in Biblical Studies and Ancient Languages in the Faculty of Theology and Philosophy at the Australian Catholic University.
 He is currently writing a volume for the Papyrologische Kommentare zum Neuen Testament [Papyrological Commentary on the New Testament] series, to be published by Vandenhoeck & Ruprecht, Göttingen.
 This work, and much of his research, focuses on the corpus of Greek papyri, ostraca and tablets that are able to illuminate the historical, social and linguistic context of the New Testament.
 He is also writing a monograph on the use of numismatic inscriptions in Greek lexicography.
 Dr Theophilos has lectured in North America, Europe, the Middle East and Asia Pacific.
 In 2012 he was awarded the Australian Government Citation for Outstanding Contributions to Student Learning for the adoption of innovative and exciting approaches to teaching biblical languages and history.